rachel-13/everest-coding-challenge/README.md

 10. Lump all errors into one enum category to miniimze complexity.
 Would love to be able to break it down into `InputError`, `DiscountError`, `PackageWeightError` for maintenance/logging purposes.

+## Problem 2

+### Ideas:

+1. Smaller problems first.
+Solve packages to pick first using dynamic programming to find max weight item to carry, with backtracking to get the selected items to include
+2. If items are of same weight, then use distance to determine which package to include
+3. Then develop logic to keep track of which vehicles to carry which package and ETA to return to station.

 Cleanup work to do:
 1. Rename all `packageWeight` to `packageWeightInKg` and `destinationDistance` to `destinationDistanceInKm`
 2. Find ways to allow of insertion of `Offer` in array format instead of copy and paste `insertOffer(offer:`